situmtech/situm-ios-getting-started/README.md

 To finish, we need you to configure some settings:

 * Open your project settings and go to the Build Settings tab.
-Search for the options Other Linker Flags and add the following item to the list: -lstdc++.
 Search for the setting Enable Bitcode and chage its value to NO (if not already done).

 * Go to the Build Phases settings tab.
 Add libz.tbd and libc++.tbd on Link Binary With Libraries.